John Moore (Manx poet)

-John Moore was a Manx poet and privateer of the late 18th Century.
-Originally from Camlork, in Braddan, Isle of Man, Moore later settled in Bride, where he owned an inn.
-It was here that he came to be known as “John the Tiger” due to his often singing the song describing his time as the privateer on board The Tiger.
+John Moore was a Manx language poet, merchant seaman, and privateer during the American Revolutionary War.
+Originally from Camlork, in Braddan, Isle of Man, Moore later settled in Bride, where he owned an inn and pub.
+It was here that he came to be known as “John the Tiger” due to his often singing his song describing his role in as the cause of the privateer The Tiger.

 Voyage of The Tiger

 In 1778 Moore was appointed lieutenant on “The Tiger”, a ship collectively owned by a number of Manx merchants.
-This venture was set up in order to take advantage of the British admiralty's invitation for merchant ships to arm themselves and attack foreign shipping, during the war with France.
+This venture was set up in order to take advantage of the British admiralty's invitation for merchant ships to arm themselves and engage in commerce raiding against enemy shipping, during the war against the Kingdom of France and the United States.
 The ship had a crew of 70 men, 25 of whom were able seamen, and carried 16 guns.

 The ship set sail from Ramsey in December 1778, bound for Kingston, Jamaica.
 However, only at off Land's End, the ship was damaged in a storm.
 Once repaired, the Tiger captured a foreign ship and returned to a jubilant reception in Douglas.
 However, it was then discovered that the ship, "De Jonge Jessie Wittween de Lemmer", was Dutch, not French or of any other nationality at war with Britain.
 The owners of the Tiger were then ordered to pay the Dutch captain £60 in compensation and the expenses of £45 8s.
 8d. that were incurred over the following month as the Dutch ship remained in Douglas refitting until mid-February.

 The Tiger launched again in the summer but after only three days at sea, the ship ran in with the British fleet near the Isles of Scilly.
 Captain Johnstone, of the Romney, then commandeered for the navy all of the able seaman on board the Tiger.
 Richard Qualtrough, the captain of the Tiger, having thus lost the pick of his crew, was unable to navigate the ship properly, and so he returned to Douglas.

 Having incurred significant costs but not gain, the owners tried to sell the Tiger, but, having bought it for £3,465, they could only find a buyer for £1,260, thus furthering their losses.
 They filed a lawsuit against Captain Johnstone, for the loss of earnings brought about by his taking of the ship's crew, but it is not recorded what the result of the case was.

 Poetry

-Moore is attributed with having written a number of carvals (Manx carols), including 'Carval yn Noo Paul' ('Carol on St Paul') and 'My Vraar deyr graihagh, tar ayns shee' ('My dearly beloved brother, come in peace'), collected in Carvalyn Gailckagh ('Manx Carols') by A. W. Moore in 1891.
+In the history of Manx literature, Moore is attributed with having written a number of carvals (Manx carols), including 'Carval yn Noo Paul' ('Carol on St Paul') and 'My Vraar deyr graihagh, tar ayns shee' ('My dearly beloved brother, come in peace'), collected in Carvalyn Gailckagh ('Manx Carols') by A. W. Moore in 1891.